rajabia/Adversarial-Images-Against-Super-Resolution-Convolutional-Neural-Networks-SRCNNs-for-Free/README.md

 # Adversarial-Images-Against-Super-Resolution-Convolutional-Neural-Networks-SRCNNs-for-Free
-PETS 2022: Adversarial Images Against Super-Resolution Convolutional Neural Networks (SRCNNs) for Free
+This repository is for our paper "Adversarial Images Against Super-Resolution Convolutional Neural Networks (SRCNNs) for Free" which was published in PETS 2022.

 Requirement: PyTorch, CUDA, robustness

+**Steps befor running the codes:**

 1. Download ImageNet Linf-norm eps=4 (ResNet50) and ImageNet L2-norm (ResNet50) eps=3 from [robustness github](https://github.com/MadryLab/robustness) and put them in models folder
 2. Download CAR x2 and CAR  x4 pretrained-models [from CAR github](https://github.com/sunwj/CAR).
 Rename them to CARx2.pt and CARx4.pt and move them to ./models folder.